Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Background

 \item The parabolic symbol relation (see comment above about spatial Einstein summation)

-\end{enumerate} \end{definition}
+\end{enumerate} \end{Definition}

-\begin{remark} To any \nth{2}-order parabolic equation, there is a naturally associated parabolic system.
-The (graphs of) solutions of the parabolic equation are in bijection with the solution submanifolds of the corresponding parabolic system. \end{remark}
+\begin{Remark} There is a natural association from weakly parabolic equations to parabolic systems.
+This association is such that the (graphs of) solutions of the parabolic equation are in~bijection with the solution submanifolds of the corresponding parabolic system.
+For the reader's convenience, I briefly recall the essential facts here, but refer to Example~1.4 of~\cite{McMillan:ParabolicsI} for more details.